carolineritzie/alice-in-markdown-9-15/chapter-4.md

 <p>“Sure, it’s an arm, yer honour!”
 (He pronounced it “arrum.”)</p>

-<p>“An arm, you goose!
+“An arm, you goose!
 Who ever saw one that size?
-Why, it fills the whole
+Why, it fills the whole window!”
-window!”</p>

-<p>“Sure, it does, yer honour: but it’s an arm for all that.”</p>
+“Sure, it does, yer honour: but it’s an arm for all that.”

-<p>“Well, it’s got no business there, at any rate: go and take it away!”</p>
+“Well, it’s got no business there, at any rate: go and take it away!”

 There was a long silence after this, and Alice could only hear whispers now and then; such as, “Sure, I don’t like it, yer honour, at all, at